3rd Annual Crooked River Park Fest

 Country Markets

-FIRST, THIRD & FIFTH SATURDAYS 9:00 AM - 1:00 PM
+FIRST & THIRD SATURDAYS 9:00 AM - 1:00 PM

 Admission to the park for the Country Market is free to the public.

 Guests can also visit the free Museum and browse inside the Lighthouse Gift Shop for unique nautical gifts.
 In addition, visitors have the unique opportunity to climb to the top of the lighthouse for a breathtaking view of the Bay.
+And make sure to look for the Spring and Fall Vintage Flea & Country Farmer's Market.

 Funded in part by the Franklin County Tourist Development Council.